-How Cuphead came to be, and what it means for games
+How Cuphead came to be and what it means for games

 Moldenhauer: I’ll be touching on that, yeah.
 It’s been so romanticized in the media.
 It’s not wrong.
 We did re-mortgage our homes and quit our jobs.
 But it was never as if we woke up one morning and it happened.
 There were baby steps.
 There were pulse checks.
 We weighed risk and reward.
 We knew what we were doing as we went along.
 There were checkpoints we had to hit before we ever made the next step.

 GamesBeat: It seemed like, at some point in the process, you started organizing things.
-I don’t know if you’d describe it as taking control of the process, but—you didn’t start that way, right?
+I don’t know if you’d describe it as taking control of the process, but you didn’t start that way, right?
 You graduated into this role.

 Moldenhauer: Exactly.
 Initially, I just started on the art side.
 Then every time we missed a target date or a timeline and we realized how horrible Chad is at projecting timelines, I said, “No, I have to take the reins here.”
 That’s how my role evolved, from the art side to a lot of the production side.